momentum-morehouse/js-calculator-Ikemefula/README.md

 * Add a button for calculating the modulo of two numbers.
 * Add a button for raising a number by a power.
 * Add parentheses to control the order of evaluation.
-// Operators vs operands
-operands - is what is being operated on op